Investment Objective

 Weighted Average Market Capitalization is a dollar-value measurement of the size of companies in a portfolio or index.
 In such a weighting scheme, an average figure is derived from the market capitalizations of each company (their market prices multiplied by the number of shares outstanding) multiplied by their weights in the portfolio or index.

 Active Share is a measure of the percentage of stock holdings in a manager’s portfolio that differ from the benchmark index.
-Active share was calculated using an index ETF
+Active share was calculated using an index ETF.

 Active Management: Due to the active management of the Fund the Fund could underperform its benchmark index and/or other funds with similar investment objectives and strategies.